Sajjad-hyder/Shopping-in-Istanbul-Malls-Data-Analysis/README.md

 6. Begin your exploration!
 Run the cells to analyze, visualize, and draw insights from the Istanbul Shopping Dataset.

+Note: Due to technical errors, github is not displaying graphs and plots.
+Screenshots are attached.

 ## Data Exploration using SQL

 1. Open Microsoft SQL Server Management Studio.